 WELDING - METHODS AND THEIR CHARACTERISTICS

-By the simplest definition welding involves permanently joining fusible materials by local melting and then solidifying them in the presence of a binder.
-Mainly metals (steel, aluminium, copper, nickel, titanium) and plastics.
+In its simplest definition, welding is the permanent joining of fusible materials by local melting and subsequent solidification in the presence of a filler metal.
+Primarily metals (steel, aluminium, copper, nickel, titanium) and plastics.

 - Welding methods